NVIDIA/modulus/README.md

 Alternatively, you can run `make container-ci`

 ## Contributing
+Modulus is an open source collaboration and its success is rooted in community contribution to further the field of Physics-ML.
+Thank you for contributing to the project so others can build on your contribution.
-For guidance on making a contribution to Modulus, see the [contributing guidelines](https://github.com/NVIDIA/modulus/blob/main/CONTRIBUTING.md).
+For guidance on making a contribution to Modulus, please refer to the [contributing guidelines](https://github.com/NVIDIA/modulus/blob/main/CONTRIBUTING.md).

 ## Communication
 * Github Discussions: Discuss new architectures, implementations, Physics-ML research, etc.